zhenfeizhang/raptor/README.md

 Status of this code
 -----
 * Prototype
-* non-audited (use at your own risk)
+* non-audited (__use at your own risk!!!__)
+* may use the following improvements:
   * signature size compression
   * more efficient discrete Gaussian sampler
   * replace Karatsuba with NTT
   * supporting Falcon-1024
   * removing redundancy
   * strip out NIST wrapper
   * unify the PRNG, XOF, hash, etc

 FAQ
 ===